akshaymalik1995/notes/Programming, Data Structures and Algorithms Using Python/Lecture 1 - Algorithms and programming: simple gcd.md

 ## What is an algorithm?

-- Algorithm: how to systematicall perform a task
+- Algorithm: how to systematically perform a task
 - Write down a sequence of tasks
   - "Recipe", or program
 - Programming language describes the steps